R345, Information Technology Resource Security

 R345-1.
 Purpose: To provide minimum security standards for protecting USHE institutions’ Personally Identifiable Information from potential threats such as human error, accident, system failures, natural disasters, and criminal or malicious action.
 Specific institutional policies may be more restrictive depending on the security requirements of the institution.

 2.1.
-Regent Policy R132, Government Records Access and Management Act Guidelines
+Board Policy R132, Government Records Access and Management Act Guidelines

 3.1.
 Acceptable Use Policy: Defines User conduct for appropriate use of the Institution’s IT Resources.

 3.2.
 Administrative Access: Any account or other access mechanism that permits a Data Steward, Data Custodian, IT Resource administrator, or User to control an IT resource and/or grants functional access to multiple records of Confidential Data.

 3.3.
 Critical IT Resource: An IT Resource which is required for the continuing operation of the institution and/or its colleges and departments, including any IT Resource which, if it fails to function correctly and/or on schedule, could result in a major failure of mission-critical business functions, a significant loss of funds, or a significant liability or other legal exposure.
 For example, General Ledger monthly financial reporting may be considered non-Critical IT Resources by the institution, but financial reporting at fiscal year-end may be considered a Critical IT Resource.